quantiacs/documentation/en/source/user_guide/local_development.md

 **We do not recommend this option as for developing Quantiacs we are using conda.**

-If you cannott use conda, it is possible to use pip for your environment.
+If you cannot use conda, it is possible to use pip for your environment.

 Read [this guide](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/)
 and use a virtual environment to avoid breaking your default environment.